gonzalo123/SQS2HTTP/README.md

 # SQS2HTTP

-Simpe service that listen to a sqs queue and bypass the payload to a http server, sending a POST request with the SQS's payload and a Bearer Token
+Simple service that listen to a sqs queue and bypass the payload to a http server, sending a POST request with the SQS's payload and a Bearer Token